 We're a family of people committed to living together under the authority of the Bible, who exist to worship God, strengthen believers and proclaim the good news of Jesus Christ to all.

-There are about 50 of us on a Sunday morning, from different nationalities, backgrounds and ages from 5 to 85!
+There are about 50 of us on a Sunday morning in the building and following on online.
+We're from different nationalities, backgrounds and ages from 5 to 85!
 The one thing that unites us is our love for Jesus Christ and our gratefulness for his amazing rescue.

 When do we meet?

 We meet together each Sunday to worship God, learn from the Bible, and enjoy fellowship with one another.
 We meet during the week in each other's homes for deeper Bible study, applying what God says to our lives.

 A loving community...

 Church is so much more than what takes place in organised groups and services.
 We want to be a church who support one another when times are tough, and who encourage one another to live the Christian life 24/7, to grow more and more like Jesus, and to show those we rub shoulders with every day something of the love of God.